sassoftware/saspy/saspy/doc/source/configuration.rst

     <module 'saspy.sascfg' from '/opt/tom/gitlab/metis/saspy_pip/saspy/sascfg.py'>
     >>>

-    # this is a case where it's in stalled from PyPi into site-apckages in the python instal location:
+    # this is a case where it's installed from PyPI into site-apckages in the python instal location:

     Linux-1> python3.5
     Python 3.5.1 (default, Jan 19 2016, 21:32:20)